muquit/privategpt/README.md

 [privateGPT](https://github.com/ollama/ollama/tree/main/examples/langchain-python-rag-privategpt)
 example from the ollama gitHub repo, which demonstrated impressive results with local document querying.
-But the original example became outdated and stopped working, this project aimed to revive and improve upon the concept.
+But the original example became outdated and at one point it stopped working, this project aimed to revive and improve upon the concept.

 Efforts were made to ensure the application works across Linux, Mac, and Windows platforms, with improved documentation on RAG functionality.